worldlycode/nanobot-docs/docs/index.md

 ## What is NanoBot?

-NanoBot is a document processing and retrieval system with vector search capabilities.
+NanoBot is a GenAI powered document processing and retrieval system with vector search capabilities.
 It allows you to:

 - Process documents (PDF, DOCX, TXT, Google Sheets etc)
 - Chunk documents into manageable pieces